ixofoundation/ixo-multiclient-sdk/README.md

 // you can also query the ixo modules const balances = await client.ixo.exchange.v1beta1.exchangeBalances();

-We added a custom queryCleint that includes the cosmos modules and ixo modules as well as custom queries
+We added a custom queryClient that includes the cosmos modules and ixo modules as well as custom queries

 const queryClient = await createQueryClient(RPC_ENDPOINT);